 There are five main steps (possibly more, if required) to renew your licence.

-1. Receive a renewal application.
+1. Receive a renewal notice.

 Before your licence expiry date, you will receive the following in the mail: